ZeroSpaceStudios/ComfyUI-ZSNodes/README.md

 ## Dependencies

 - **Basic Requirements**: Pillow, numpy (required for all nodes)
-- **For Bounding Box Crop**: PyTorch, torchvision, GroundingDINO (optional)
+- **For Bounding Box Crop**: PyTorch, torchvision, opencv-python, huggingface-hub, protobuf, GroundingDINO (optional)

 **Notes:**
-- The `install.py` script will automatically detect Windows portable ComfyUI and use the correct Python environment
-- On Windows, you can simply double-click `install.bat` for easy installation
+- ComfyUI will automatically try to install missing dependencies from `requirements.txt`
 - GroundingDINO models (694MB or 938MB) will be automatically downloaded on first use
 - If GroundingDINO installation fails, the Save Image node will still work, but Bounding Box Crop will be unavailable